 Your gross income (that is, your before-taxes earnings) is the first, best tool to determine what you can afford.

-Dakota Brizendine, partner at Commonwealth Financial Group in Burlington, VT, shares a simple rule of thumb: If you make $100,000 or less, your car payment, interest, and insurance should not exceed 8 to 10 percent of your income.
+Dakota Brizendine, managing director of Commonwealth Financial Group in Burlington, VT, shares a simple rule of thumb: If you make $100,000 or less, your car payment, interest, and insurance should not exceed 8 to 10 percent of your income.

 Say your income is $50,000 a year.
 That would put monthly car expenses (not including gas) at $417 a month—or lower.